Janelle Bynum

 Janelle Sojourner Bynum (née Irick; born January 31, 1975) is an American politician and businesswoman serving as the U.S. representative for Oregon's 5th congressional district since 2025.
 A member of the Democratic Party, she previously served in the Oregon House of Representatives from 2017 to 2025.

 First elected to Oregon's legislature in 2016, Bynum previously represented the state's 51st district, which covered southern Multnomah County and northern Clackamas County, including the southeasternmost part of Portland, most of Happy Valley and Damascus and the surrounding area.
 She later represented the 39th district, which covers northern Clackamas County, including most of Happy Valley and parts of Oregon City, Milwaukie and the surrounding area.

 On November 5, 2024, Bynum was elected to the United States House of Representatives to represent Oregon's 5th district after defeating incumbent Republican Lori Chavez-DeRemer in a close race.
 She is the first black member of Congress from Oregon.

 Early life and education

 Bynum grew up in Washington, D.C.
 She attended Banneker High School and graduated from The Madeira School, and she interned on Capitol Hill during those years.
 She graduated with a bachelor's degree in electrical engineering from Florida A&M University in 1996 and with a Master in Business Administration from the University of Michigan in 2000.

 As a student at Florida A&M University, Bynum received a scholarship from Boeing, and she later served as a summer associate for the company.
 After graduating from college, Bynum worked at General Motors as a steering systems engineer while pursuing her MBA.

-Career

 While at General Motors, she was in Taiwan for a week following the 9/11 terrorist attacks' impact on air travel.
 Following this experience, in 2002, Bynum relocated to Clackamas County, Oregon to help her mother-in-law run a McDonald's franchise.